chaiNNer-org/chaiNNer/README.md

 You don't even need to have Python installed, as chaiNNer will download an isolated integrated Python build on startup.
 From there, you can install all the other dependencies via the Dependency Manager.

-If you do wish to use your system Python installation still, you will need to turn the system Python setting on, and make sure you have a version between 3.8 and 3.10.
+If you do wish to use your system Python installation still, you can turn the system Python setting on.
 However, it is much more recommended to use the integrated Python.
+If you do wish to use your system Python, make sure the Python version you are using is either 3.8 or 3.9.
+3.10 also should work for the most part, but it is not fully supported at this time.

 ## How To Use